dorstrauss/My_Avatar/README.md

 **LLM** - In order to create a high-level LLM that can respond fast and knows data about Dor Strauss I used Langchain with `gpt-3.5 turbo`, When the server starts running my personal data is indexed using vector storing.
 When the user asks a question Langchain uses the personal data indexing to attach the most relevant paragraphs along with the user question and send it to OpenAi API.

-**Animation** - After getting the text answer from the LLM I send a request to the D-ID API containing the image (I created the image in MidJourney), text, and voice.
+**Animation** - After getting the text answer from the LLM I send a request to the D-ID API containing the image (I created the image using MidJourney), text, and voice.
 Once the animation is ready it is sent back from D-ID API and streamed to the user.

 **Server** - the website was developed using Django.

-**Deployment** - I deploy it on an AWS EC2 using Docker.
+**Deployment** - I deploy it on an AWS ECS using Docker.

 ## Why
 First of all, because it is really cool!
-Secondly to demonstrate the powerful capabilities of AI these days.
+Secondly to sharpen my coding skills and demonstrate the powerful capabilities of AI these days.